munificent/craftinginterpreters/book/hash-tables.md

 You probably already know what a hash table is, even if you don't know it by that name.
 If you're a Java programmer, you call them "HashMaps".
 C# and Python users call them "dictionaries".
 In C++, it's an "unordered map".
-"Objects" in JavaScript and "tables" Lua are hash tables under the hood, which is what gives them their flexibility.
+"Objects" in JavaScript and "tables" in Lua are hash tables under the hood, which is what gives them their flexibility.

 A hash table, whatever your language calls it, associates a set of *keys* with a